dariusarnold/doublebeam/README.md

 Installation on Debian 10:

+- Install g++, gcc, cmake and git
+- Install libboost-program-options1.67-dev, libeigen3-dev, libfmt-dev, libfftw3-dev, libmsgsl-dev
 - Clone the repository at https://github.com/dariusarnold/double-beam
-- Install g++, gcc, cmake and git
-- Change into double-beam/doublebeam-cpp folder
+- Change into double-beam folder
 - Create a build directory and change to it
-- Install libboost-program-options1.67-dev, libeigen3-dev, libfmt-dev, libfftw3-dev, libmsgsl-dev
+- Call cmake .. to create the Makefile and check if all required libraries are installed
 - If you get the error
   CMake Error at /usr/share/cmake-3.13/Modules/FindPackageHandleStandardArgs.cmake:137 (message):
   Could NOT find ZLIB (missing: ZLIB_LIBRARY ZLIB_INCLUDE_DIR)